robmuh/robmuh.github.com/_posts/2014-02-03-the-static-web-returns.markdown

 I'd dare say even those learning Ruby on Rails are behind.
-Raking Active Records was nice in the pre-NoSQL days but these days you either want finally crafted DB queries with absolute control (node + MariaDB/PostgreSQL/DataWarehouse) or you don't want an SQL database at all ([MEAN][]) --- if you even need a database at all.
+Raking Active Records was nice in the pre-NoSQL days but these days you either want finely crafted DB queries with absolute control (node + MariaDB/PostgreSQL/DataWarehouse) or you don't want an SQL database at all ([MEAN][]) --- if you even need a database at all.
 The HTML5 [data][] attribute alone has made working with small amounts of data much more